ST10261605/PocketGarden/README.md

 •	Splash Screen:

-o	A Welcome Screen once the Application is launched
+A Welcome Screen once the Application is launched

 •	User Authentication

-o	User Registration and Login Pages using email
+User Registration and Login Pages using email

-o	Biometric Authentication (Fingerprint authentication)
+Biometric Authentication (Fingerprint authentication)

 •	Home Page

-o	The main navigation hub of the application
+The main navigation hub of the application

-o	Provides needs of plants that are currently saved and kept track of
+Provides needs of plants that are currently saved and kept track of

-o	Provides Blogs that are helpful in Plant Care
+Provides Blogs that are helpful in Plant Care

 •	Plant Identification

-o	Uses the device camera to capture a plant for identification
+Uses the device camera to capture a plant for identification

-o	Once plant is identified, the plant’s information and care guide is provided
+Once plant is identified, the plant’s information and care guide is provided

 •	My Garden Page

-o	Users can view their saved plants on this page which provides a personal virtual garden
+Users can view their saved plants on this page which provides a personal virtual garden

 •	Settings Page

-o	Allows users to manage their application preferences
+Allows users to manage their application preferences

 • Backend Integration

-o	Connects to REST API allowing for data synchronisation
+Connects to REST API allowing for data synchronisation

-o	Offline Mode enabled for specific features
+Offline Mode enabled for specific features

 • Real-time Notifications

-o	Push notifications that alert user for any water or fertiliser reminders
+Push notifications that alert user for any water or fertiliser reminders

-o	 Allows users to have customisable notification schedules
+Allows users to have customisable notification schedules

 • Multi-language Support

-o	 Options of switching between English and 2 additional official South African languages
+Options of switching between English and 2 additional official South African languages

 • Plant Diagnosis

-o	Makes use of camera to capture plant images
+Makes use of camera to capture plant images

-o	Displays whether the captured plant is sick or healthy
+Displays whether the captured plant is sick or healthy

-o	Provides detailed information about plant health issues
+Provides detailed information about plant health issues

 • App Icon

-o	A custom application icon
+A custom application icon

 # Installation